RedMarbles/sun-qiang/README.md

 * Stats framework - Base stats + passive skill stats + equipment stats + active skill/consumable stats - Strength, Soul Depth, Endurance
 * Battle framework
 * Marketplace framework for selling items to sink, as well as trading items between users (sell to market for 1/5th of base price, sell to user for 3/5th of base price, buy from user for 5/5th of base price)
+* Battle skill & Battle item - Only 4 skills and 4 items can be carried into battle.
+Needs database field to record.